FeatureBaseDB/featurebase-docs/_includes/com-install/com-install-release-download.md

 ## Step 2 - Download the release

-You can right-click the appropriate release and download to your `/downloads` directory, or use terminal commands:
+Right-click the appropriate release on the GitHub releases page, then download to your `/downloads` directory.

+Alternatively, you can download using the terminal.

 * Open a terminal
 * CD to the `/downloads` directory